-When you file for bankruptcy, you are actually taking the first steps to rebuilding credit.
+When you file for bankruptcy, you are actually taking the first steps to rebuild credit.
 By eliminating some debts in Chapter 7 liquidation bankruptcy, you should have the money to pay your mortgage and other debts on time, which will improve your credit over time.
 In a Chapter 13 bankruptcy filing, making the monthly payments to the trustee puts you on the road to good credit.

 Life After Bankruptcy

-Filing for bankruptcy can be humbling, even if debt problems started with events beyond your control such as a job loss or medical crisis.
+Filing for bankruptcy can be humbling, even if debt problems started with events beyond your control, such as a job loss or medical crisis.
 Many famous people and major U.S. companies have filed for bankruptcy.

 A bankruptcy can stay on your credit report for up to 10 years.
 Generally, Chapter 13 filings are removed after seven years.
 But as you get further away from bankruptcy, creditors are more interested in your current debt habits.
-If you stick to a budget, use credit cards responsibly and pay your bills on time, a past bankruptcy will be irrelevant long before it comes off your record.
+If you stick to a budget, use credit cards responsibly, and pay your bills on time, a past bankruptcy will be irrelevant long before it comes off your record.

 The immediate impact of bankruptcy is the relief from creditors and the financial “wiggle room” that’s been missing.
 Clients often tell us their only regret is suffering so long before taking the step to file bankruptcy.

-Let A Bankruptcy Lawyer Help You
+Let Our Bankruptcy Lawyers Help You